zey-2/5m-data-2.2-data-architecture/README.md

 Learners will be able to:

 - Consider trade-offs between different data architecture types.
-- Perform create and read operations on redis.
+- Perform create and read operations on Redis.
-- Fetch data from google cloud storage.
+- Fetch data from Google Cloud Storage.

 ## Lesson Plan